 Export the keyword suggestions to a CSV file

 One of the rabbit holes I find myself in is searching the same keywords over and over.
 To save yourself time and headaches, export the suggestions to CSV (a comma-separated file).
 These files can be opened in Excel or imported into Google Sheets.
 From there you can create your own keyword research list to refer back to as you build your editorial calendar.

 Have you tried Keywords Everywhere as part of your keyword research strategy?

 Finding the right keywords for your blog posts is important to increasing traffic to your blog.
 And finding tools that are budget friendly make this possible.
-Have you tried Keywords Everywhere or was this a new suggestion to you.
+Have you tried Keywords Everywhere or are there other free SEO tools that you use?
 What questions do you have about it?